raas-dev/configent/README.md

 - Get full macOS or Linux development environment by running one `curl` command
 - Use multiple language versions with `rustup`, `gvm`, `nvm` `pyenv` and `rbenv`
 - macOS `docker` experience exactly as it was with Docker Desktop, but it's free
-- Multiplexing terminals where Rust and Go powered utilities are used for speed
+- Multiplexing terminals where Rust and Go written utilities are used for speed
 - Single character shell aliases: The fastest are the commands one does not type

 Works on: